marcnol/pyHiM/docs/Running_pyHiM.md

 2D Local drift correction will be run after you run a global drift correction method either using methods 1 (global) or 2 (block alignment).
 To select between these, use the ```alignByBlock``` flag.

-To properly run this method, use the ```--localAlignment``` flag when you call pyHiM.py.
-Otherwise, run ```runLocalAlignment.py -F .```  directly from the command line, either in the working directory or providing a full path.
+To properly run this method use ```"localAlignment": "mask2D"```

+Otherwise, call by running ```runLocalAlignment.py -F .```  directly from the command line, either in the working directory or providing a full path.

 Deformation of samples means a simple translation will not be enough to correct drift.
 Typical example where most fiducial spots are corrected apart from one on the top right, very likely due to the embryo getting deformed in this cycle: